Sarah-petrosyan/Quality-handyman-service/readme.md

 ## About the Project

-Quality Handyman Service is a modern, mobile-friendly website designed for a **construction or handyman business**.
+This project is a clean and responsive website designed for a construction and handyman service business.

-The page includes several key sections such as **Home, About Us, Team, and a strong landing area**, providing a clear overview of the company's services, values, and mission.
+The page features a strong landing section along with structured areas that introduce the company, services, and team.

-This project focuses on building a **structured and visually clean layout** using only HTML and CSS.

-## Features

-- Responsive layout for desktop, tablet, and mobile devices
-- Clean and modern landing page design
-- Organized business-style sections
-- Built entirely with HTML and custom CSS
-- No JavaScript or frameworks used

-## Technologies Used

-- HTML5
-- CSS3
+The layout focuses on clarity, usability, and a professional business-style design that helps showcase services and company values.

+It was built to practice front-end development fundamentals while focusing on layout design, responsive structure, and styling.

+✅ Built with **HTML & CSS**
+✅ Fully responsive layout
+✅ Clean UI inspired by modern business websites
+✅ Beginner-friendly front-end project

 ---

 ## Demo Screenshot